Serpion-ua/CityPathFinder/README.md

 * _file-path_ : Path to the JSON file with traffic measurements
 * _start-node_ : Start node in form AvenueName:StreetName
 * _end-node_ : End node in form AvenueName:StreetName

+# Limitation
+All transitions between cities shall be positive